codemeyer/ArgData/README.md

 * Steve Smith - for the amazing F1Ed
 * Trevor Kellaway - for an endless number of F1GP utilities, including GPEditor
-* Steven Young - for GP2edit and GP3edit, inspiring the driver performance calculation
 * Paul Hoad - for the C++ code for calculating F1GP file checksums he sent me in 1998